Local Government (Councillor Conduct) and Other Legislation Amendment Bill 2023

 Party Vote

-Procedural motion to adjourn the debate, moved by Mr Perrett at the end of his speech when the sitting was concluding for the day.
+Procedural motion to adjourn the debate on the Local Government (Councillor Conduct) and Other Legislation Amendment Bill, moved by Mr Perrett at the end of the sitting day.

 Passed2023-11-14